What is Limmudei Kodesh?

 Limmudei Kodesh; Literal translation meaning ‘Holy Teachings’ is the study of the Jewish faith, its practices, teachings and traditions.

-Limmudei Kodesh at Brodetsky Primary School
+Limmudei Kodesh and Ivrit at Brodetsky Primary School

 Every class across the school start with various Tefilot from the Shacharit (morning) service.
 Each year group will build upon pervious years to extend their repertoire.
 Tefilot vary from year group to year group to allow the children to comfortably be familiar with the prayers and begin to express themselves spiritually.